Visiting the rugged wilderness of Scotland with Uncharted 4 – A Thief’s End

 To be honest, I didn’t quite like this part of the game.
 It was overall, rather gloomy, and those encounters could get really wearisome.

 It was only after I “despaired” from getting gunned down for the fifth time by some goons that I began to appreciate the beauty of the land.
 When cycling the camera in desperation for another route to approach my enemies, I discovered the best sceneries lie not ahead, but behind and around.
 I was so engrossed with the journey ahead, I completely missed the breathtaking magic happening beside and behind me.
 Later on, I would learn that looking down often results in a lot of spellbinding moments too.

 Back to the Game.
 And We Have …

 Speaking of enhancements, isn’t this toying with screenshots akin to improving actual travel photos?

 Three more real-life Scotland images for your reference.
-Do “travel the world” by playing Uncharted 4, and by heading to this lovely corner of Europe someday.
+Do “travel the world” by playing Uncharted 4, then head to this lovely corner of Europe someday.

 Continue to Part 3.
-All the way down south to the colour African island of Madagascar.
+All the way down south to the colourful African island of Madagascar!